Connecting people and nature for the benefit of both.

 Forest School

-In January 2024 we launched Wiltshire Small Rewilders network for everyone from back garden rewilders up to ~50 acres.
+In January 2024 we launched Wiltshire Small Rewilders (WSR) network for everyone from back garden rewilders up to around 50ish acres.

 We recognised that many rewilding projects are small scale and often lack the resources of their larger peers.
 WSR is a volunteer run network providing support and knowledge sharing for small rewilding projects, and those thinking of starting a new project, across Wiltshire and the surrounding area.